josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--http-status-codes.md

 ## `https://ngbuilds.io/can-have-public-preview/<pr>`

 - **200 (OK)**:
-  Whether the PR can have a public preview (based on its author, label, changed files).
+  Whether the PR can have a public preview (based on the associated author, label, changed files).
   _Response type:_ JSON
   _Response format:_
   ```ts